 - Attention Undergraduate Students: Please contact Undergraduate Student Legal Aid for assistance.

-- Eligibility: Graduate students who are registered as full-time students at the University of Maryland College Park are eligible for our services.
+- Eligibility: Graduate students who are registered at the University of Maryland College Park are eligible for our services.

 - Confidentiality: Your discussions with our attorney and other staff are protected by attorney/client privilege.
 We will not discuss your case with your parents, friends, spouses, or the University of Maryland without your written consent.